vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The key is the durable identity of a collection.
 When more sources are loaded, the resolver may return a collection with the same key but more complete membership. `CollectionStore` uses the key to update the existing collection rather than creating a duplicate.

-### 13.5 Collection-dependent preparation and legacy materialization
+### 13.5 Collection-dependent preparation

-The current Akao implementation still materializes assets after collection resolution.
-This is migration debt, not the target architecture.

 Akao sequences and sample collections are scanned separately.
-Only after the resolver chooses the correct sample collections can the code build a bound instrument set for that specific collection.
-That happens in `FormatModule::materializeCollection`.
+After the resolver chooses the sample collections, export may need a collection-specific instrument set whose regions point at those chosen samples.

-The materializer receives:

-- the source store;
-- the current snapshot;
-- the resolver’s desired collection;
-- the ID allocator;
-- a callback that returns a stable asset ID for a named materialization slot.

-The materializer returns:

-- the final desired collection;
-- materialized assets;
-- diagnostics.

-`CollectionPreparation` is the small assembly helper for new collection-dependent work.
-It begins from the resolver's immutable desired collection, creates the same `SampleCollectionBuilder` and `InstrumentSetBuilder` used during normal scanning, and can append or replace derived synth assets under stable named slots.
-Static formats never enter this lifecycle.

-Source annotations produced during preparation are returned with the materialized assets. `Session` replaces annotations owned by those stable asset IDs on every rebuild and removes them with stale materialized assets.
-Derived instruments, regions, and samples therefore retain the same HexView/TreeView provenance as scan-time assets instead of becoming invisible after collection resolution.

-The stable slot mechanism preserves asset IDs during this transition.
-The replacement is symbolic sample binding stored in durable instrument/sample values, followed by a pure collection binder.
-The intended invariant is: **collection rebuilding never accesses `SourceStore` and never reparses sequence, articulation, instrument, or sample structures.**
+`FormatModule::prepareCollection` receives the source store, current snapshot, and resolved collection.
+It returns transient instrument sets and diagnostics.
+Exporters consume those values directly; they never enter `AssetStore`, receive persistent IDs, or participate in collection rebuilding and stale removal.

+The remaining Akao debt is source rereading during preparation.
+Durable symbolic articulation data would let preparation operate only on snapshot values, but that is independent of the removed second asset lifecycle.

 ---